 It is very important that you renew your visa before it expires.
 It is your responsibility to be aware of your visa expiry date and to renew it in time.

 If you are renewing your visa because you are extending your current course, you must first apply for a new CoE.
 To do this you need to speak to a Student Adviser in International Student Services.
 This process is not automatic - you must satisfy certain conditions to be able to extend your course.

 For further information on renewing your student visa please read the information about extending your stay (opens an external site) on the Department of Home Affairs website.
 You will need to click on the 'Visa holders' section and you will find information about extending your stay in Australia.

 You will also need to renew your student visa if you have changed to a course with a different education level.
 The education levels are: School, ELICOS (English Language Intensive Courses for Overseas Students), Vocational Education (e.g. TAFE), Higher Education Coursework, Higher Education Research, and Non-Award.
 For example, if you currently hold a Schools Sector visa and have commenced an undergraduate course at UTS, you must apply for a new visa.

 It is your responsibility as the visa applicant or holder to be aware of the conditions and requirements of your student visa (opens an external site).
-You can find out more about your student visa conditions from the DIBP website and their blog.

 Read more information about your